aivanova5/design/docs/auction.md

 The TESS auction is the default price-discovery mechanism for TESS and is required to provide the following capabilities.

 1. Periodically compute the price at which supply equals demand.
-1. Discover the price for one or more linearly independent quantities.
+1. Discover the price for one or more constrained quantities.

 # Definitions